Container

 Sorting elements

 You can sort the elements of a container ascending, descending or by a callback.
-Internally the array functions usort, sort and rsort will be used so you optionally can pass their flags.
+Internally the array functions usortarrow-up-right, sortarrow-up-right and rsortarrow-up-right will be used so you optionally can pass their flags.

 Sort elements by callback